microsoft/TVHelpers/WinRTjs/BasicPlaybackApp/BasicPlaybackApp/readme.md

 This sample uses linked folders to pull in tv.js.
 You must download the entire repo to run this sample or edit the project to include tv.js directly.
 #
 #Sample Notes
 This project does not include any third party script libraries.

+When you run the project, select the 'A' button on the Xbox One Controller to view the MediaPlayer Controls.